yagikiyoshi/QMMMscripts/orca/run_orca/readme.md

 ## List of Content

 1. runORCA01_standard.sh
-   Standard script to run GAUSSIAN.
+   Standard script to run ORCA.
 You need to modify the following for your system.

         # --- Set the path for ORCA ---
         ORCADIR=/path/to/orca_5_0_4_linux_x86-64_openmpi411   --> (1)